 Mobile internet is not so expensive and if you can get a good signal, it should be fast enough to do research and stay in touch with people.
 3G is available in the major towns.
-Outside, expect internet to be slow.
+Outside, expect internet to be very slow.

 Right now, Megafon is recommended for Eastern Pamir, with T-Cell better in the Wakhan Valley.
 We have a forum topic with the latest on mobile internet on the Pamir Highway.

 Internet in Tajikistan, like elsewhere, is filtered.
 You are being watched and unwanted websites are blocked.
 Social networks are sometimes blocked.